aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

     * `sensor-th-0030`
     * `sensor-v-3003`

-    If you added the four examples total, your list of IoT devices should look like the following image:
+    If you added the four examples, your list of IoT devices should look like the following image:

     ![](media/9lab25.png)

-1. Copy the following link in a private window and sign with your **Username** and **Password** available in the VM's Environment tab.
+1. Copy the following link in a private window and sign in with your **Username** and **Password** available in the VM's Environment tab.

     ```text
     https://outlook.office365.com/mail/